ITfoxtec/FoxIDs/docs/deployment-k8s.md

 Pre requirements:
 - You have a Kubernetes cluster or Docker Desktop with Kubernetes enabled.
 - You have basic knowledge about Kubernetes.
+- You have `kubectl` installer on your workstation.
+- You have [Helm](https://docs.helm.sh/) installer on your workstation and your cluster.
+  Install Helm on windows with this CMD command `winget install Helm.Helm`

 > This is a list of [useful commands](#useful-commands) in the end of this description.